Gary Player's Success and Achievements in Timeline

 In 1961, Gary Player led the U.S. based PGA Tour money list.

-In 1965, Gary Player completed the Career Grand Slam at the age of twenty-nine.
+In 1965, Gary Player completed the Grand Slam at the age of twenty-nine.

-In 1965, at the age of 29, Gary Player won the U.S. Open, becoming the only non-American to win all four majors in a career, achieving the Career Grand Slam.
-He was the youngest to achieve this feat at the time.
+In 1965, at the age of 29, Gary Player won the U.S. Open, becoming the first non-American to achieve a career Grand Slam.
+At the time, he was the youngest to do so.

 In 1966, Gary Player was awarded the Bob Jones Award, the highest honor given by the United States Golf Association.

-1969: Ranked second in McCormack's world golf rankings
+1969: Ranked second in Mark McCormack's world golf rankings

 In 1969, Gary Player was ranked second in Mark McCormack's world golf rankings.

-1970: Ranked second in McCormack's world golf rankings
+1970: Ranked second in Mark McCormack's world golf rankings

 In 1970, Gary Player was ranked second in Mark McCormack's world golf rankings.

-1972: Ranked second in McCormack's world golf rankings
+1972: Ranked second in Mark McCormack's world golf rankings

 In 1972, Gary Player was ranked second in Mark McCormack's world golf rankings.

-In 1973, Gary Player held the record for most victories in the World Match Play Championship, with five wins.
+Gary Player held the record for most victories in the World Match Play Championship with five wins, from 1973 until 1991.

-In 1974, Gary Player became one of the few golfers in history to win two major championships in the same season.
+In 1974, Gary Player became one of the few golfers to win two major championships in the same season.

 1974: Inducted into World Golf Hall of Fame